National Alliance (United States): Will Williams' coup

 In December 2015, Williams was arrested and charged with battery after he allegedly hit and strangled a female employee on the grounds of the Mill Point compound.
 He was convicted, briefly incarcerated, and placed on probation.
-Williams was banned from the NA compound in West Virginia pursuant to a court order stemming from his 2015 arrest.
-Williams claims that the National Alliance "(is) back.
+Immediately after, Williams was banned from the NA compound in West Virginia pursuant to a court order stemming from his 2015 arrest.
+By 2016, the National Alliance had only a few dozen members.

+By 2020, Williams had re-assumed control of the group; Williams said in a letter to a newspaper sent from Laurel Bloomery, Tennessee (allegedly the NA's headquarters) that "(The National Alliance does) not appreciate being called 'haters' or being associated with some 'hate movement'."
+In 2020, Williams claimed that the National Alliance "(is) back.
 We are definitely back".
-He also said in a letter to a newspaper sent from Laurel Bloomery, Tennessee (allegedly the NA's headquarters) that "(The National Alliance does) not appreciate being called 'haters' or being associated with some 'hate movement'."
+ABC News noted in 2020 that the influence of the group has faded and they are no longer as prominent.
+Under Williams' leadership, the group relocated to Tennessee.